stephenredfield/InstructorResources/MarkdownWorkflow.md

 ### Come On, Everybody's Doing It!

 For many of us, our primary experience with Markdown is in a GitHub `README.md`.
 But Markdown is gaining popularity in other sectors.
-Slack allows Markdown to be directly written in the standard message field.
+Teams allows limited Markdown to be directly written in the standard message field.
 Even Piazza is getting into the Markdown game with their new post editor.
 Knowing how to use Markdown can really help with your messaging to the students.

 ## Common Markdown